 Viewing time: 3 min.
 58 sec.

 Welcome to The Write Question, I’m Daphne Gray-Grant.
-Today we’re talking about how to bolster your self-confidence
+Today we’re talking about when to give up on your writing.
+[Spoiler: never!]

 Today I’m going to answer a question from Bob Preziosi in Davie, Florida.
 Here’s what he’s asked: